yousskadi/akeyless-workshop-2/Lab04/guide.md

 ## 2. Expose port 8081

-Run the following command to expose port 8081 which runs the akeyless api:
+Run the following command in a new terminal window to expose port 8081 which runs the akeyless api:

 ```bash
 kubectl port-forward svc/gw-akeyless-api-gateway 8081:8081